 The Truth About Juice

-If your children drink juice, here are two things to know:
+Older children can occasionally drink juice, but if they do, there are two things to remember:

-- The American Academy of Pediatrics recommends that children ages 1-6 have no more than 4-6 oz. of juice each day.
+- Children ages 1-6 should have no more than 4-6 oz. of juice each day, according to pediatric guidelines.
 Children ages 7 to 18 should drink no more than 8-12 oz.
 (Many juice boxes are about 6 oz., so younger children should have no more than one per day, and older children no more than two.)

 - Allowing your child to sip on juice throughout the day puts him or her at higher risk for tooth decay because you’re giving that cavity-causing bacteria more opportunities to eat and produce the acid that eats away at teeth.
 This can also happen with juice that is watered down.
-“Even though the volume of sugar has decreased, you’ve added the time that it takes to drink it,” Dr. Shenkin says.
+“Even though the volume of sugar has decreased, you’ve added the time that it takes to drink it,” says ADA spokesperson Dr. Jonathan Shenkin.